Dear 15-year-old me,

 And if you take nothing else from my sincere, heartfelt letter, please remember this:

 The Red Sox win the World Series in 2004 and the Cubs win in 2016.

 Want to get an awesome email from me every time I write something new?
 Of course you do!
 Click here.

 Need some more Hitting The Trifecta right now?
 Try this one: These Are The People In Your Neighborhood.
 Sorry.
 Or how about this one?
-King Donald.
+Hello 911?
+Can You Send A Sociopath?
 You’ll like this one, too: The Millennials Are Alright.